nemoarchive/documentation/submit_data.md

 It is not possible to delete or update data using the Aspera CLI, however submitting a file of the same name **will** overwrite the previous file.
 Should you wish to delete data, reach out to a NeMO team member at [nemo@som.umaryland.edu](mailto:nemo@som.umaryland.edu).

-**NEW**: Once your data upload has completed, please run one more Aspera upload of a single, empty txt file titled 'DONE'.
+Once your data upload has completed, please run one more Aspera upload of a single, empty file named 'DONE' ,with no extension, in the top level of your submission directory (i.e. not within a folder).
 This will prompt our system to begin scanning your submission.

 &nbsp;